fedorkobak/students_performance/README.md

 ## Run

 Run the model fitting with `python3 -m src.fit`.
 To get help on the fit parameters, use `python3 -m src.fit --help`.
+Two models are implemented:

+- Recurrent: `python -m src.fit rnn --help`.
+- Transformer: `python -m src.fit transformer --help`.

+For example, run the 10 epochs fitting process for the transformer model with two heads with command:

+`python3 -m src.fit --epochs 10 transformer --nhead 2`

 Run tests with `python -m unittest`.